Skip to main content

 Tom: Yeah, that’s funny.

-Tom: So it Was the highest level, top secret, ’cause of the work I did and organized crime drug enfor task force, computer hacking, intellectual property, prosecutor, and, um, it’s just the nature that of the cases that I was involved in.
+Tom: So it was the highest level, top secret is because of the work I did in organized crime, drug enforcement task force, computer hacking, intellectual property prosecutor, and it’s just the nature that of the cases that I was involved in.

-Tom: So they passed legislation, uh, which is now the standard.
-This free quote, credit monitoring, protection, uh, for, think initially it was like for three years and then they passed the laws for 10 years.
-That 10 years I think is gonna be up in 20 25, 20 26.
+Tom: So they passed legislation which is now the standard.
+This free quote “credit monitoring protection,” for I think initially it was like for three years and then they passed the laws for 10 years.
+That 10 years I think is gonna be up in 2025, 2026.
 And I don’t know the status of them extending it.

-Tom: Right there had been a battle since California first.
-Passed the, uh, the credit freeze laws in 2003, I believe it was.
-And, by 2007 or 2008, every state, uh, had a credit freeze law and the credit bureaus would lobby each legislature trying to get them to let them impose a fee.
-And those fees range from five to $15 per agency to freeze unfreeze and refreeze.
+Tom: Right, there had been a battle since California first passed the credit freeze laws in 2003, I believe it was.
+And by 2007 or 2008, every state had a credit freeze law and the credit bureaus would lobby each legislature trying to get them to let them impose a fee.
+And those fees range from $5 to $15 per agency to freeze, unfreeze, and refreeze.

 Beau: This is serious.
-Like, so the credit bureaus, they were making basically 30 bucks every time you needed to do a transaction.
-If you were a, a person who froze your identity?
+Like, so the credit bureaus, they were making basically 30 bucks every time you needed to do a transaction if you were a person who froze your identity?

 Beau: So $135 if you needed to open everything up and close it again.